Maine Horticulture Learning Standards

 • Basic principles and purposes for pruning different kinds of fruit trees

-Garden Pests and Diseases
+Module 4: Garden Pests and Diseases

 • The difference between biotic and abiotic diseases

-• The living organisms that cause biotic diseases (fungal, bacterial, viral, etc)
+• The living organisms that cause biotic diseases

-• The five essential steps for coming to a proper diagnosis:
+• The five essential steps for coming to a proper diagnosis

 • How to identify disease symptoms and signs and common examples of each

-• Insect mouthparts and typical damage
+• Mouthparts and typical damage

 • Common arthropod pests of Maine gardens